GRAPHIC: Family fights off shark after 16-year-old bitten in NC

-CAPE HATTERAS, N.C.
-(WGHP/CNN) - A 16-year-old boy is recovering after he received 19 stitches following a shark attack while swimming with family along the North Carolina coast.
+A 16-year-old boy is recovering after he received 19 stitches following a shark attack while swimming with family along the North Carolina coast.

-Nick Arthur, 16, suffered close to 40 bite wounds on his body after a 5-foot-long shark attacked him about 25 feet offshore at Cape Hatteras, North Carolina.
-(Source: Arthur Family/WGHP/CNN)

 Nick Arthur, 16, suffered close to 40 bite wounds on his body Thursday after a shark attacked him while he, his sister and his father were swimming about 25 feet offshore at Cape Hatteras, North Carolina.